 - Potion of heal wounds: Heals approximately 25 HP.
-In the early game, is a significant boost, but in the end-game, you will likely be receiving more than 25 damage in a single turn.
+In the early game, it is a significant boost, but slowly loses effectiveness throughout the game.

-- Scroll of blinking/Controlled Blink: allows you to instantly translocate yourself to any visible square (barring locations rendered inaccessible by transparent walls).
-This causes minor magical contamination, preventing extremely frequent use.
-The high-level spell may miscast, but the reliable, easily-found scroll never does.
+- Scroll of blinking: allows you to instantly translocate yourself to any visible square (barring locations rendered inaccessible by transparent walls).
+Extremely powerful, but not infallible.

-- Uncontrolled Blink: instantly translocates you to a randomly blink-accessible square within LOS.
-This can easily make the situation worse (imagine blinking from the edge of an orc pack to the center.
+- Uncontrolled Blink: instantly translocates you to a randomly blink-accessible square within line of sight.
+This can easily make the situation worse: imagine blinking from the edge of an orc pack to the center.
 But consider blinking from the center of an orc pack to the edge.
 LOS management is critical - for example, you can use a scroll of fog in conjunction so you can't see tiles near the enemy.
 Even stepping into a hallway can help your chances.
-In general, only use this if you can reliably make use of it several times in a row.
-Beware of miscasts/evocation failure.
+In general, only use this if you can comfortably live several uses.

 - Lugonu's Enter the Abyss: removes you from any situation immediately, leaving all pursuing monsters behind, but costs both HP and all of your MP.
 Keep in mind that you will then be in the Abyss, so it still might not "save your life".

-- Elyvilon's healing powers: more powerful than potions of heal wounds, but use piety and a lot of food.
+- Elyvilon's healing powers: more powerful than potions of heal wounds, but are limited by piety.

 - Cheibriados' Step from Time: Moves you to nowhere and lets time pass.
 During that time, monsters wander away and may even forget about you.

-Blinking can also be used to give you time to teleport: blink, activate a teleport and then start running away -- even if the monsters are faster than you, they can only gain one square a turn if you're running, giving teleport time to kick in.
+- Blink: Blinking can also be used to give you time to teleport: blink, activate a teleport and then start running away -- even if the monsters are faster than you, they can only gain one square a turn if you're running, giving teleport time to kick in.
 Has a cooldown unless at max power.

 ......... ......... ...###... ....###.. ...#*#... ....#*#.. ...##Y... ....Y##.. ....@.... ....@.... ......... .........